 Diaspora communities tend to concentrate themselves in particular areas.
-The US census in 2000 found that about half of Arab Americans live in 20 metropolitan areas.
-According to the Arab American Institute, the highest numbers of Arab Americans are in following states:
+94% of Arabs live in metropolitan areas.
+The largest numbers of Arab Americans are in following states:

 ISTIZADA TIP: Each diaspora community clusters around the same cities and neighborhoods; marketing campaigns and advertisement should research where their target audience is and concentrate on those locations.

 Components of the Arab American Identity

 In order to sell company products and services to Arab Americans, there must be knowledge and insight into their culture, background, and values.
 Individuals living within a culture usually share common values and cognitive structures that profoundly impact their consumption behavior.

 Arab American Religion